Crisaborole

 Summary

-• Crisaborole (Eucrisa) is indicated for the topical treatment of mild to moderate atopic dermatitis in adult and pediatric patients aged 3 months and older.
-It has been found to be more efficacious than pimecrolimus, particularly for children and sensitive skin areas, without significant safety concerns.
+• Eucrisa (crisaborole) is indicated for the topical treatment of mild to moderate atopic dermatitis in adults and pediatric patients 3 months of age and older.

 Product Monograph / Prescribing Information